F4

 Secondary Oven Temperature Sensor Fault

-Top oven or secondary cavity fails to heat, display shows F4 when that oven is selected.
+The top oven or secondary cavity fails to heat, and the display shows F4 when that oven is selected.

 Advertisements